Chinese tea culture: Tea drinking customs

+The Justice Cup

+Chahai tea utensils, also known as Gong Dao Bei or "Cup of Equality," are a key tool for tea connoisseurs.
+It is used to ensure that each glass is filled equally, regardless of the material (glass, porcelain or clay) from which it is made.

+The history of Chahai is closely linked to Chinese tea culture.
+With the growing popularity of tea ceremonies, it became important to provide the same amount of the drink for each guest.
+Chahai, also known as the "Cup of Equality," was created as a response to this challenge.

 A sign of hospitality

 Hospitality is important in Chinese culture, and offering tea to a guest is considered customary practice.
 A guest is expected to accept the tea and take at least a sip as a sign of appreciation.

 A sign of respect

 According to Chinese tradition, members of the younger generation should show their respect to members of the older generation by offering a cup of tea.
 Inviting their elders to restaurants for tea is a traditional holiday activity.
 Newly married couples serve tea to their elder family members.
 In the past, people of a lower social class served tea to the upper class in society.
 Today, with the increasing liberalization of Chinese society, this rule and its connotations have become blurred.

 To apologize

 In Chinese culture, tea may be offered as part of a formal apology.
 For example, children who have misbehaved may serve tea to their parents as a sign of regret and submission.